 4. Improved Security

 In recent years, banks have been after IT firms for more & more resources for IoT development solutions to improve security.
 Banks can collect real-time data to identify potential threats by installing sensors and cameras throughout their premises.

 IoT-enabled security systems can also be set up to automatically trigger alarms in the event of an intrusion or suspicious activity.
-Security personnel can quickly respond to any possible incidents by remotely monitoring bank premises.
+Security personnel can quickly respond to incidents by remotely monitoring bank premises.

 IoT-based security solutions offer several benefits for banks and financial institutions.
 IoT-based security systems can help banks save money and safeguard their assets by reducing the likelihood of theft and vandalism.
 In addition, real-time data and alerts from IoT-based solutions enable banks to improve response times and protect customers and employees better.

 Auditing is crucial in the current banking landscape.
 Most banks have quickly adopted the Internet of Things (IoT) to improve their auditing processes.
 By outfitting their branches with sensors and connected devices, banks can collect a wealth of data to identify red flags and prevent fraud.

 For instance, if a sensor detects an unusual pattern of activity in a teller’s station, it can trigger an alert that will prompt an investigation.

 In addition, by monitoring employee badge swipes, banks can ensure that employees follow the correct procedures.
 The IoT also finds use in tracking cash levels in ATMs to ensure there is no cash shortage.
 Ultimately, the goal is to make auditing more efficient and effective while reducing the incidence of fraud.